Skip Ribbon Commands

 International relations

-Main Bodies of the UNWTO:
+Main Bodies of the UN Tourism:

 The General Assembly is the main gathering of the World Tourism Organization.
 It meets every two years to approve the budget, the work programme and discuss issues of vital importance to the tourism sector.
 Every four years it elects a Secretary-General.
 It is composed of full members and associate members.
 Affiliate members and representatives of other International Organisations participate only as observers.
 The Ethics Committee is a subsidiary body of the General Assembly.